outdreamer/build-a-cure/docs/tasks/math_language_example.md

 		x = a

-## example of problem to solution mapping on various interfaces
+## example of problem-solution mapping on various interfaces

 	- insight path